 - Use the accessible syllabus template, provided every semester by the Office of Undergraduate Studies.
 The Instructional Designers can help you make your syllabi accessible for all students.
 Templates for face-to-face syllabi and fully online/hybrid courses are available for faculty to use.

 - Ensure that PDF and Word documents used in your class are accessible and can be used with a screen reader.
 Sometimes the text is not text – it’s actually a picture – that is not vocalized by screen readers.
+Download this handy checklist!